speculations/abstractive/README.md

 #### Design II

-A repository will focus on a single model architecture only.  **This is a Design II repository.**
+A repository focusing on a single model architecture only.  **This is a Design II repository.**

 <br>
 <br>